GfSE/SAF-Specification/stakeholders.md

 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
+* Which functions/functional requirements are assigned to a logical item?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?